|

 When the room filled up with gawking tourists (who I almost felt were

-disrespecting Dr. King by gaping this "memorial" in such a way) I wandered
+disrespecting Dr. King by gaping this "memorial" in such a way) I

 across the hall and looked down on a model of the garbage workers' strike